Blog

 1. Put yourself in the consumer’s shoes.
 Experience both the in-store and digital shopping journeys of your own brand, your competitors and other innovative brands.
 Take this exploration a step further by not only going through the motions for yourself but observing people’s behaviours in real-world settings as well.

 2. Identify and understand consumer pain points.
-Engage with the consumer perspective by taking on challenges like budget-conscious shopping both in physical stores and online.
-Recognize pain points to establish personal connections with the needs of consumers.
+Engage with the consumer perspective by taking on challenges like budget-conscious shopping both in physical shops and online.
+Recognise pain points to establish personal connections with the needs of consumers.

 3. Talk with consumers to understand their wants and needs.
 Utilize one-on-one conversations or panels to build empathy and identify consumer needs, incorporating these insights into future strategies.